Smerly/Art-Those-Prototype/README.md

 # How was this contructed?

 The HTML consists of three div (boxes) stacked.
 In the second div, are the five tabs, made by an <a> tag.
 Inside the final div is the contents of each page, varying depending on which page is clicked on in the second div.
+The "Ask" page is made using <input> tags with the type text and type image.
+Javascript is used to take the element by class name to then transfer the user input from it to the class name elements in the "Teach" page.